 Consider me your accountability coach.
 I’m here to challenge your thinking . . . specifically, to challenge you to give yourself the same energy you give to your learners.
 I’ll pause here and let that sit a minute.
+What have you done lately to reignite your own lifelong learner needs?
+ATD’s Summer Sale for Educational Programs celebrates that mission.

 Trainers and facilitators by the very nature of what we do are some of the most selfless and passionate individuals I have had the pleasure of knowing.
 We give up sleep and convenience, we’ll bypass lunch and adequate breaks to make time to help our learners, and we’ll give to our learners what last bit of energy we have.
 We will bend over backward to “show up” for our learners in the most authentic of ways.
 But let me ask you: When was the last time you gave yourself that same attention and energy?